 Once you’ve become incapacitated, the healthcare agent you designate through your healthcare power of attorney will present your living will document to your medical provider.
 This individual – whom you will appoint before incapacity sets in – will act as your agent in ensuring your wishes are honored.

-Work with a North Carolina Estate Planning Attorney
+Work with a Wilmington Estate Planning Attorney

 While it is not comfortable to have conversations about end-of-life issues, it is never too early to start planning.
 Securing a valid, enforceable living will that complies with your wishes will guide your family members, caregivers, and healthcare providers in an emergent situation, minimizing or even preventing conflicts or distress in trying to discern what you would have wanted in a particular situation.

-It is advisable to engage an experienced estate planning attorney to help you prepare and execute your advance directives so you can ensure that they are enforceable and comply with your wishes.
+It is advisable to engage an experienced Wilmington estate planning attorney to help you prepare and execute your advance directives so you can ensure that they are enforceable and comply with your wishes.
 If you would like to secure your own living will, contact Rountree Losee for a consultation.